afermg/aliby/docs/source/INSTALL.md

 In case you want to have local version:

     $ git clone git@gitlab.com/aliby/aliby.git
+    $ cd aliby

+ and then either

-    $ cd aliby && poetry install --all-extras
+    $$ poetry install --all-extras

+for everything, including tools to access OMERO servers, or

+    $$ poetry install

+for a version with only local access, or

+    $$ poetry install --with dev

+to install with compatibale versions of the development tools we use, such as black.

-This will automatically install the [ BABY ](https://gitlab.com/aliby/baby) segmentation software.
+This commands will automatically install the [ BABY ](https://gitlab.com/aliby/baby) segmentation software.
 Support for additional segmentation and tracking algorithms is under development.

 ## Omero Server